Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 === Snooping Protocols
 All cache controllers monitor (*snoop*) on the bus to determine whether or not they have a copy of the block requested on the bus and respond accordingly.
 Every cache that has a copy of the shared block, also has a copy of the sharing state of the block, and no centralized state is kept.
 Suitable for Centralized Shared-Memory Architectures, and in particular for small scale multiprocessors with single snoopy bus.

+There are two types of snooping protocols depending on what happens on a write operation:
+- *Write-Invalidate Protocol*
+- *Write-Update (or Write-Broadcast) Protocol*

+#figure(
+  image("figures/snoop.jpg", width: 100%),
+  caption: "Snooping Protocol",
+)

+==== Write-Invalidate Protocol
+The writing processor issues an invalidation signal over the bus to cause all copies in other caches to be invalidated before changing its local copy.
+The writing processor is then free to update the local data until another processor asks for it.

+All caches on the bus check to see if they have a copy of the data and, if so, they must *invalidate* the block containing the data.
+This scheme allows *multiple* readers but only a *single* writer.

+The scheme uses the bus only on the first write to invalidate the other copies, and subsequent writes do not result in bus activity.
+This protocol provides similar benefits to write-back protocols in terms of reducing demands on bus bandwidth.

+==== Write-Update Protocol
+The writing processor broadcasts the new data over the bus; all caches check if they have a copy of the data and, if so, all copies are *updated* with the new value.

+This scheme requires the *continuous broadcast* of writes to shared data (while write-invalidate deletes all other copies so that there is only one local copy for subsequent writes).
+This protocol is like write-through because all writes go over the bus to update copies of the shared data.

+=== MSI Protocol
+The *MSI protocol* is a write-invalidate protocol that uses three states to track the status of a cache line:
+- *Modified (or Dirty):* cache has only copy, its writeable, and dirty (block cannot be shared anymore)
+- *Shared (or Clean)* (read only): the block is clean (not modified) and can be read
+- *Invalid:* block contains no valid data

+Each block of memory is in one of three states:
+- *Shared* in all caches and up-to-date in memory (Clean)
+- *Modified* in exactly one cache (Dirty)
+- *Uncached* when not in any caches

+Let us consider the following case.
+A processor we call $P_1$, want to read a block $X$.
+The cache line for data block $X$ in the local cache of CPU-A is currently in the `INVALID (I)` state.
++ $P_1$ encounters a Read Miss:
+  - $P_1$ send a request to the bus for block $X$;
+  - The cache controller of $P_1$ will check the local cache, the cache line for data block X is in an `INVALID` state, or there is no such cache line at all (both cases are considered a miss).
++ $P_1$ sends a request to the bus for block $X$
+  - The cache controller of Read Request on the bus.
+This request contains the address of the data block X it wants to read.
++ Other Cache Snooping Bus (Snooping):
+  - All other caches on the bus (such as $P_2$'s cache, $P_3$'s cache, etc.) will snoop this read request.
+They will check whether they also have a copy of data block $X$ and the status of that copy.
++ respond according to the status of other caches:
+  - *Case A*: All other caches do not have a copy of data block $X$, or all copies are in the `INVALID` state.
+    - *Processing*: At this time, the main memory is the only source of data block X, and the data in the main memory is the most up-to-date (as it has not been modified by the cache).
+    - *Result*: CPU-A loads data block X from the main memory.
+After the data is loaded, the status of data block X in CPU-A's cache becomes SHARED (S).
+  - *Case B*: At least one other cache (such as CPU-B) has a copy of data block X, and this copy is in the SHARED (S) state.
+    - *Processing*: This means that data block $X$ is also the most up-to-date in the main memory and in the $P_2$ cache (a feature of the S state).
+    - *Result*: $P_1$ loads data block $X$ from main memory.
+The status of data block X in CPU-A's cache becomes `SHARED (S)`.
+The status of data block X in $P_2$'s cache remains unchanged as `SHARED (S)`.
+  - *Case C*: There is exactly one other cache (e.g., $P_2$) that has a copy of the data block $X$, and this copy is in the `MODIFIED (M)` state.
+    - *Processing*: This is the most complex but also the most important situation. `MODIFIED` status means that the data block $X$ in the $P_2$ cache is the latest version, but it has not been written back to the main memory (it is "dirty" data).
+The data in the main memory is outdated.
+    - *Specific steps*:
+      - The cache controller of $P_2$ detects a read request from $P_1$ and finds that it has a copy in `MODIFIED` state
+      - The cache controller of $P_2$ will intervene this read request, preventing it from directly accessing the main memory.
+      - $P_2$ will write back the modified data block $X$ to the main memory (this process is called *Write-Back)*
+      - After the data is written back to the main memory, the state of data block $X$ in the $P_2$ cache will be downgraded from `MODIFIED (M)` to `SHARED (S)`.
+Because it is no longer the sole modifier, and its data is now consistent with the main memory.
+      - Once the data update in the main memory is completed, $P_1$'s cache will load data block $X$ from the main memory.
+      - $P_1$ cache block $X$'s status changes to `SHARED (S)`

 #pagebreak()